DataDog/documentation/content/en/agent/versions/upgrade_between_agent_minor_versions.md

 {{% /tab %}}
 {{% tab "MacOS" %}}

-**Note**: There is currently no way to upgrade to a specific minor version.
+**Note**: It is not possible to upgrade to a specific minor version.

 Command to upgrade to the latest Agent 6 minor version: